The Training Program

 Research, Scholarship and Career development dinners are held 5-6 times a year.
 These focus on fellowship choices, application and interviewing with presentations by chief residents and fellowship directors; research and scholarship showcasing the many types of research opportunities within the department presented by the Department Chairman and several outstanding clinical investigator faculty; career opportunities as generalists or specialists facilitated by a variety of faculty with different career tracks.

-Town meetings are held once a month instead of the noon conference.
-These are attended by housestaff, chief residents and program directors.
+Town meetings are held quarterly instead of the noon conference.
+These are attended by house staff, chief residents and program directors.
 Examples of topics discussed include: changes in clinical rotations or call structure, discussion of evaluations, electronic medical records, brainstorming around the residency curriculum and teaching sessions etc.

 In addition, special conferences and presentations occur throughout the year including the Franz J. Ingelfinger, William B. Castle, Philip Kramer, and Lauren Harris visiting professorships.
 Each November, the service commemorates the Evans Memorial Department of Clinical Research with a three day-long series of seminars and presentations of scholarly work completed by house officers, fellows, and faculty.